Ghana Broadcasting Corporation: Training school

-The Ghana Broadcasting Corporation, which is also an agency overseen by the Ministry of Information, runs a training school that provides tuition in radio and TV broadcasting and engineering.
-It has over the years trained both locally and internationally renowned broadcasters.
+The Ghana Broadcasting Corporation, which is also an agency overseen by the Ministry of Information, runs a training school that provides education in radio and TV broadcasting and engineering.
 The training school has two faculties: Broadcast Journalism and Broadcast Technology.
 The corporation also promotes training and educational programs and is central to fulfilling the GBC's mission to inform, educate and entertain.